libretro/docs/docs/library/dosbox_pure.md

 ### Keyboard emulation

-For games that don't have automated controller mappings or are not detected successfully, by default the option `Input > Bind Unused Buttons` will assign all unused buttons on the game pad with a respective default key.
+For games that don't have automated controller mappings or are not detected successfully, the core maps generic keyboard keys to all buttons.
+The "Controller Mapper" screen in the start menu or the [On-screen keyboard](#on-screen-keyboard) can change any of them.

 If the `Device Type` on the `Controls` screen in the RetroArch menu of any port is set to `Generic Keyboard Bindings`, all buttons will be assigned with a keyboard key.